Error analysis of bit-flip qubits under random telegraph noise for low and high temperature measurement application: Results and Discussions

 As a correlation time increases, the density of noises or the frequency of random jumps of noise functions decreases that can be seen in Figs.~(\ref{fig2}) and (\ref{fig3}).
-Here I chose $\tau_c = 0.001 \hbar/a_{max}$ in Fig.~\ref{fig2} and ($\tau_c = 1 \hbar/a_{max}$) in Fig.~(\ref{fig3}).
-From Fig.~\ref{fig2} and Fig.~\ref{fig3}, one can conclude that in the regime of sufficiently large noise correlation time ($i.e., \tau_c \rightarrow \infty$), the frequency of random jumps of noise function $\eta(t)$ is significantly reduced, where noise function can be treated as a constant (no jumps or white nosie).
-The gate pulses acting on this regime with $\Delta = 0.125$ quickly recover their lost fidelities except for $\pi$ and asymmetric pulses (see Fig.~\ref{fig4}(a).
-However, for large value of $\Delta = 0.5$, only CORPSE pulse has large fidelity recovery, which can be utilized to correct systematic time-independent errors.
+Here I chose $\tau_c = 0.001 \hbar/a_{max}$ in Fig.\ref{fig2} and ($\tau_c = 1 \hbar/a_{max}$) in Fig.~(\ref{fig3}).
+From Figs.~\ref{fig2} and Fig.\ref{fig3}, one can conclude that in the regime of sufficiently large noise correlation time ($i.e., \tau_c \rightarrow \infty$), the frequency of random jumps of noise function $\eta(t)$ is significantly reduced, where noise function can be treated as a constant (no jumps).
+The gate pulses acting on this regime with $\Delta = 0.125$ quickly recover their lost fidelities except for $\pi-$ and asymmetric pulses (see Fig.~\ref{fig3}(a) and \ref{fig4}(a)).
+However, for large value of $\Delta = 0.5$, only CORPE pulse has higher fidelity recovery, which can be utilized to correct systematic time-independent errors.
 Since gate pulses (except $\pi$ pulse) change its amplitude between $\pm a_{max}$ with the variation of gate operation time, one can find the global minimum point at $\tau_c \approx 3\hbar/a_{max}$, from where the lost fidelity starts to recover.

-I have plotted the error vs noise correlation time with $\Delta = 0.25$ in Fig.~\ref{fig4}(b) and with $\Delta = 0.5$ in Fig.~\ref{fig4}(c).
-Since $\Delta=$0.25 and 0.5 may consider a strong noisy environments, the qubit operation in this case may be suitable for gate operation at room temperature, the CORSPE pulse sequence recovers its lost fidelities more rapidly than other pulse sequences due to its large gate operation time.
+I have plotted the error vs noise correlation time with $\Delta = 0.25$ in Fig.~\ref{fig4}(b) and with $\Delta = 0.5$ in Fig.~\ref{fig4}(c) or fidelity vs noise correlation time with $\Delta=0.25{a_max}$ in \ref{fig5}(b) and with $\Delta=0.5{a_max}$ in \ref{fig5}(c).
+Since $\Delta=$0.25 and 0.5 may consider a strong noisy environments, the qubit operation in this case may be suitable for gate operation at room temperature, the CORSPE pulse sequence recovers its lost fidelities more rapidly than other pulse sequences due to its large gate operation time over all the other pulses.
 Hence in a very noisy environment, CORSPE pulse is only suitable candidate that correct the systematic errors.
-For a less noisy environment, i.e., $\Delta = 0.125$ in Fig.~\ref{fig4}(a) suitable for gate operation at low temperature, $\pi$ pulse in the regime of $\tau_c \rightarrow 0$ and the symmetric pulse sequences in the regime of $\tau_c \rightarrow \infty$ are the most suitable pulse to recover their lost fidelities.
+For a less noisy environment, i.e., $\Delta = 0.125$ in Fig.~\ref{fig4}(a) and \ref{fig5}(a), which may suitable for gate operation at low temperature, $\pi-$pulse in the regime of $\tau_c \rightarrow 0$ and the symmetric pulse sequences in the regime of $\tau_c \rightarrow \infty$ are the most suitable pulse to recover their lost fidelities.